wuxialearn/Chinese-English-Frequency-Dictionary/README.md

 Chinese-English Frequency Dictionary for Language Learners

-With Simple Example Sentences Using Only Previously Defined Words and Characters
+With Simple Example Sentences Using Only Previously Defined Words and Characters (2,000 words)

 Some of the example sentences are still pretty bad.
 The book overall may still be useful.